itmwiw/kafka-example/README.md

 #### Prerequisites

 Before proceeding, import the `kafka-authz-realm.json` file into your Keycloak instance.
-This will configure the authorization server in Keycloak and grant appropriate permissions to 'Dev Team A' and 'Dev Team B'.
+This will create the necessary clients and configure the authorization server in Keycloak.
+The Keycloak authorization setup is not required in this example, as we are using the Simple authorization mode, where ACLs are configured using the `KafkaUser` custom resources.

 #### Client configuration